OrdinaryMagician/stinger_m/GunLore.md

 ## Rifle

-Nicknamed "Pocket Howitzer" by big game hunters in the farthest reaches of the galaxy, this 5ft long carbine really packs a punch.
+Nicknamed "Pocket Howitzer" by big game hunters in the farthest reaches of the galaxy, this 5ft long carbine packs an incredible wallop.

 Primary fire: Long range, highly accurate shots.
 Aim for the head for extra damage.